7. Database access

 End If

-' retrieve the parameter
+' parameter is retrieved

-Dim dsnArticles As String = args(0) ' the DSN
+Dim dsnArticles As String = args(0) ' the DSN database

-' preparing the connection to the database
+' preparing the connection to the comic

 Dim articlesConn As OdbcConnection = Nothing ' the connection